From Sadness to Strength - a story of healing

 In the three years of my journey, I learned what it took to want to recover and sustain a life that I wanted.
 Even today, I am still recovering and adjusting to my coping skills because I will never be one hundred percent okay.
 I still struggle with my anxiety, abundant urges to hurt myself, and the fear of falling back into depression.
 I don’t have a perfect life now that it’s all over, I still argue with my sisters, I still reflect on my past, and I still regret.
 I know that I will never be able to change my past and I am grateful that I can’t, because I wouldn’t be the person I am today.
 My story may be vague, but it has taught me so many things and it caused me to come out of the other side even stronger than I was before.

 The scars on my legs are there as a reminder to me of what I’ve endured, and what I’ve done to overcome what caused me to put them there.
 The journey I walked left scars, but scars can heal and reveal just where you are in life.
+I am able to embrace my scars as apart of myself and as a beautiful creation.
+Sadness is magnificent in the end, because it will show you who you’re meant to be.

 -Shannon